Senior AI Product Designer

 Once upon a time The original thesis

-I came up in advertising, went to grad school convinced that software should do the work for us so we can be more human with each other, and spent the next twenty years proving it.
+I came up in advertising, went to grad school convinced that software should do the work for us so we can be more human with each other, and spent the next decade proving it.

 Until one day Everything changed

 A bicycle accident left my partner with a traumatic brain injury.
 Our shared reality collapsed.
-As his mind struggled to rebuild, mine was forced to process an uncomfortable truth.
+As his mind struggled to rebuild, mine was forced to hold everything together amid the chaos.

-Survival — and success — isn't about intelligence.
+Survival and success aren't about intelligence.
 It's about how resilient your mind is when everything falls apart.

 I stopped building software and started studying the system the software is supposed to serve: the human mind.